lindenb/makefile2graph/README.md

 makefile2graph
 ==============

-Creates a graph of dependencies from GNU-Make;  Output is a graphiz-dot file or a Gexf-XML file.
+Creates a graph of dependencies from GNU-Make ( http://www.gnu.org/software/make/manual/make.html )

+Output is a graphviz-dot file ( http://www.graphviz.org/ ) or a Gexf-XML file ( https://gephi.github.io/ ).

 sub-makefiles are not supported.